 What is the PDCA cycle?

-- Plan: stage of analysis and implementation of a plan.
-To do so, a problem must be identified and the processes involved evaluated.
+- Plan: Stage of analysis and implementation of a plan.
+To do so, a problem should be identified and the processes involved evaluated.
 You also need to keep in mind the goals and deadlines of each task.
+The scope of operation needs to be well established, as well as the roles and responsibilities of each person involved.

-- Act: also known as the correction step.
-It is time to analyze potential faults and the maintenance needs of the project.
+- Act: Also known as the correction step.
+It is time to analyze the potential failures and maintenance needs in the project, identifying points for improvement, inefficiencies and procedural failures and adopting intervention measures in this sense.

 You should also understand that PDCA is a cycle, that is, most projects will go through all the stages several times.
 In addition, do not forget to measure and constantly record the results.
 Betting on this method can help you understand a problem in your company and how it should be solved efficiently.